Shady-Abdelaziz/Wav2Lip-Simplified-/README.md

 # The main author and repository is https://github.com/Rudrabha/Wav2Lip

 This repository contains a simplified implementation of the Wav2Lip project.
-The instructions below will guide you on how to set up and run the code.
+The instructions below will guide you on how to set up and run the code [Google Colab](https://colab.research.google.com/drive/1hYdRqe03Rn1-fCla6q-bAJ8FQDu3ouxi).

- Requirements
+# Requirements

 - Python 3.x
 - Git